cisco-asp-web/SONiC/lab_1/lab_1_guide.md

     link/ether 96:7e:bf:30:4c:9a brd ff:ff:ff:ff:ff:ff
 ```

 > VrfRed would also appear here.
-Each VRF is a separate `NOARP,MASTER` device that enslaves its member interfaces.
+Each VRF is a separate `NOARP,MASTER` device that binds its member interfaces.

 #### Bind Interfaces to a VRF